Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 7. Conclusion

-\section{Conclusion}

-The kinetic coefficients responsible for the formation of hydrodynamic flows of a two-component viscous electronic fluid are calculated.
-The case of a two-component electron fluid formed due to the application of a strong inclined magnetic field, leading to a large Zeeman splitting of the lowest 2D subband, is considered.

-The calculations are based on the kinetic equation, taking into account the ee- splitting of electrons in one or in different Zeeman subbands, without taking into account transitions between subbands (which is realized if the spin-orbit interaction is not taken into account).
+\section{7.
+Conclusion}

+We have developed a microscopic theory of magnetotransport in two-component 2D electron system.
+We calculated the kinetic coefficients describing the relaxation of the first and the second angular harmonic of the electron distribution functions, which are responsible for the formation of hydrodynamic flows of the two-components of the viscous electronic fluid.
+The calculations are based on the kinetic equation, taking into account Zeeman splitting and without taking into account spin-flip transitions between subbands.
+The derived equations differ from the phenomenological equations used in work~\cite{alekseev2023viscous} by the term of relaxation of the difference of the hydrodynamic velocities of the two fluid components.

-Our results lead to the two conclusions. (i) If the hydrodynamic velocities in the two subbands are equal, the total the electric currents in the homogeneous system does not dampen (in other words, there is no friction in the system, where the relative velocity of the two components is zero). (ii) The second moments of the electron distribution functions in the two subbands, determining the effect of shear viscosity, relax independently of each other.
-The latter result leads to significant simplifications of the equations of hydrodynamics and is a consequence of the absence of an exchange contribution to the interparticle interaction of electrons from different Zeeman subzones.
+Our results lead, in particular, to the following two conclusions. (i)~Although a homogeneous total electric current does not relax in inter-electron scattering in the system with the similar quadratic energy spectra of the electrons in the two component (due to the momentum conservation law), scattering of the electrons in the two different subbands leads to the equalization of the hydrodynamic velocities in the two subbands. (ii)~The second angular harmonics of the electron distribution functions in the two subbands, being responsible for the effect of shear viscosity, relax independently of each other.
+The latter result is a consequence of the absence of an exchange contribution in the inter-particle interaction of electrons from different Zeeman subbands.
+It leads to significant simplifications of the hydrodynamic equations.

-The obtained balance equations and relaxation rates open up the possibility of a quantitative description of magnetotransport in two-component systems, in particular, experiments~\cite{dai2011response},\cite{Hatke_Zudov},\cite{levin2024bulk}.
-They differ from the equations used in work~\cite{alekseev2023viscous} by the presence of a term corresponding to the relaxation of the difference of hydrodynamic velocities.
-Solving the resulting transport equations should make it possible to explain the magnitude of the magnetoresistance observed in experiments, as well as to obtain the conditions for the formation of hydrodynamic flows in two-component systems. \\ \\ This work was financially supported by the Russian Science Foundation (Grant No. 25-12-00093).
+The obtained balance equations and relaxation rates open up the possibility of a quantitative description of magnetotransport effects in two-component systems, in particular, the effects observed in experiments~\cite{dai2011response,Hatke_Zudov,levin2024bulk}.
+Solving the transport equations derived here should make it possible to explain the magnetoresistance observed in experiments, as well as to find the conditions for the formation of hydrodynamic flows in two-component systems in various structures. \\ \\ This work was financially supported by the Russian Science Foundation (Grant No. 25-12-00093).